 You are expected to take UC Davis's code of academic conduct as seriously as we do.
 It is an academic conduct violation to present others' ideas or writing as your own (plagiarism), or to discuss cases with students who have already analyzed the case in class.
 You were informed about this code of conduct during orientation and signed a statement affirming that you understand it.
 Academic conduct violations will not be tolerated, and your instructor will not hesitate to turn cheaters over to Student Judicial Affairs.
-If you are uncertain about what constitutes an academic conduct violation, please contact your instructor, or refer to http://sja.ucdavis.edu/files/cac.pdf.
+If you are uncertain about what constitutes an academic conduct violation, please contact your instructor, or refer to https://gsm.ucdavis.edu/sites/default/files/2020-10/code of conduct booklet 2020.pdf.